danielabelski/agent-rules-books/README.md

 For choosing rule sets, skills, and delivery patterns, see [USAGE.md](docs/USAGE.md).
 For combining multiple books, see [COMPATIBILITY.md](docs/COMPATIBILITY.md).
 For the book extraction workflow, see [ADDING_THE_BOOK.md](docs/ADDING_THE_BOOK.md).

 ## Does it work?
 The first validation experiment used [vibe-coded-crap](https://github.com/ciembor/vibe-coded-crap), a deliberately generated helpdesk CLI project.
-Its README describes the project as vibe-coded code generated with Codex, GPT-5.4 mini, reasoning medium, through continuous development across 80 tasks from `BACKLOG.md`.
+The project as vibe-coded application generated with Codex, GPT-5.4 mini, reasoning medium, through continuous development across 80 tasks from `BACKLOG.md`.
 The project exists specifically for testing different `AGENTS.md` files and skills in refactoring workflows.

 The experiment compared two separate refactors of the same application, both focused on [A Philosophy of Software Design](a-philosophy-of-software-design/):